 The departments are organised in multidisciplinary teams consisting of psychologists, physiotherapists, social workers, family therapists and secretaries.

-- Permanent contract after three-months of trial period
+- Permanent contract after

 - Attractive salary.
 Duties, if there will be, will be paid apart